Do I have to pay for advice from SENAC?

 How are SENAC funded?

-SENAC are able to provide our services thanks to donations, fundraising activities and grants awarded for specific areas of our work from the following funders:
+SENAC is funded through donations, fundraising activities and grants awarded for specific areas of our work from the following funders:

 Are SENAC connected to the Education Authority?